xishec/mbo-db/OFFLINE_APP_PROPOSAL.md

 - **Our approach:** By limiting offline mode to one admin at a time, we guarantee no conflicts.
 The offline admin "owns" all new data until they sync.
 - **The trade-off:** Less flexibility, but 100% data integrity.
 For a small team doing sequential fieldwork, this is usually fine.

+### How We Enforce "One Admin Offline at a Time"

+We use a **physical USB key** that acts as an "offline permission token":

+- **The key stays at the field shelter** — Where you typically work without internet
+- **To work offline** — Plug the USB key into your laptop at the shelter
+- **The app checks** — "Is the offline key present?"
+If yes → Offline mode enabled
+- **Only one person at a time** — Only one person can be at the shelter working offline
+- **Simple and foolproof** — No complex software locks, no network checks needed
+- **Key stays behind** — Leave the USB key at the shelter when you leave

+**What's on the USB key?**
+- A simple verification file (e.g., `mbo-offline-key.json`)
+- The app detects this file and enables offline data entry
+- No sensitive data on the key—it's just a permission token

+**Benefits of this approach:**
+- ✅ **No internet required** — Works even when completely offline
+- ✅ **Physical enforcement** — Can't have two people offline simultaneously (only one key exists)
+- ✅ **Easy to understand** — "I have the key, I can enter data offline"
+- ✅ **No lock conflicts** — No software synchronization issues
+- ✅ **Transferable** — Hand the key to the next person when your shift ends

 ### Why Not Full Offline for Everyone?

 Building robust multi-user offline sync (like Google Docs) requires complex conflict resolution, version tracking, and merge strategies.
 For our use case—a small team where fieldwork is typically done by one person at a time—the simpler approach is more reliable and much faster to build.